Vacuum polarization energy of a complex scalar field in a vortex background: Numerical experiments

 that have shapes similar to the ANO profiles.
 Here $\alpha$ is a dimensionless variational parameter and $\lambda = m/\sqrt{2}$ provides a convenient energy (or, equivalently, inverse length) scale.
 Though the gauge potential is singular at $\rho\to0$, the profile of the magnetic field, $\frac{f_G^\prime(\rho)}{\rho}$, has a smooth limit.
 To study the relative roles of the scalar and gauge potentials, we introduce the additional parameter $\beta$ and define $V_H=(3m^2/2)\beta\left[f^2_H(\rho)-1\right]$.
 Note that the model Lagrangian, Eq.~(\ref{eq:lag}), implies $\beta=1$.
 However, our main interest is to compare the scattering results based on Eq.~(\ref{eq:flct2}) with the canonical expansion of the effective action, Eq.~(\ref{eq:aeff}).
 Then, {\it e.g.} a small value of $\beta$ is an ideal means to investigate the role of the singularity in $\Vek{A}$.

 In order to obtain numerically stable results when integrating differential equations (\ref{eq:jost2}), (\ref{eq:BornH1}), etc.\@ we needed to develop a long-double precision {\sf fortran} code for an adaptive step size control in combination with a fourth order Runge-Kutta algorithm~\cite{NR}.
 The algorithm for computing the modified Bessel function $K_{|\ell|}(t\rho)$ is an iterative process in $\ell$, which is computationally costly for large $\ell$.
 Some of the simulations that did not require extremely large wave numbers and angular momenta were cross-checked with computations in {\sf mathematica}.
-The necessity of this elaborate simulation raises doubts about the numerical results from the simpler treatment reported in Refs.~\cite{Baacke:2008zx,Baacke:2008sq}.

 To begin with, we have to verify that Eq.~(\ref{eq:sing1}) indeed approaches the limiting function, Eq~(\ref{eq:lf3}), when the imaginary momentum $t$ becomes large.
 For this purpose it is useful to introduce a variant of Eq.~(\ref{eq:sing1}) without the $L\to\infty$ limit